Sunil-Kumar-P/Game-Development-with-body-gestures/README.md

 # Game_Development_with_Body_Gestures
+Game is developed in Javascript
- Game Development with Body Gestures
+Body Gestures are detected using mediapipe libary